-Since 1 July 2020, Dexia group is no longer directly supervised by the European Central Bank (ECB) because it's a run-off entity.
-The group is now under the supervision of the Autorité de Contrôle Prudentiel et de Résolution (ACPR) acting as the consolidating supervisor and the National Bank of Belgium (NBB) as a "Less Significant Institution" (LSI) within the framework of the single supervisory mechanism (SSM).
+Since 1 July 2020, Dexia group is no longer directly supervised by the European Central Bank (ECB) because it is a run-off entity.
+The group is now under the supervision of the French Autorité de Contrôle Prudentiel et de Résolution (ACPR) acting as the consolidating supervisor and the National Bank of Belgium (NBB); yet as a "Less Significant Institution" (LSI) the said supervision is undertaken under the framework set out by the ECB/Single Supervisory Mechanism (SSM).